Find Grad Schools

 4 Yearly Graduations

 Middle Tennessee State University is the 3rd most popular school in the nation for students seeking a graduate certificate in sociology.
-Roughly 22,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,396 per year.
-For the 2020-2021 academic year, 4 graduate certificates were handed out to sociology majors at Middle Tennessee State University.
-About 75% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 4 people received their graduate certificate in sociology from Middle Tennessee State University.
+About 100% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 #6